Brinkbit/http-fs-api/README.md

 # Response

-Similar to the request syntax, every response WILL have a JSON object at the root of the response when it contains data, which defines the response's "top level".
+Similar to the request syntax, most responses SHOULD have a JSON object at the root of the response when it contains data, which defines the response's "top level".
-The only exceptions to this are the successful `read` and `download` responses, which contain ONLY the resource's data.
+The only exceptions to this are the successful `read` and `download` responses, which MUST only contain the resource's data.
-Every other response MUST have a `data` field at the top level on success, or an `errors` field on failure, but NEVER both.
+Every other response MUST have a `data` field at the top level on success, or an `errors` field on failure.
+It MUST NOT have both.
-There is an optional `metadata` field that would contain relevant or more descriptive data.
+The root level response MAY contain a metadata field that contains relevant or more descriptive data.
+The root level of a JSON response MUST NOT contain any fields besides `data`, `error`, and `metadata`.

 A successful response will have all relevant data inside of a top-level `data` array, e.g.:
 ```javascript